Professional Development Grants

 Early Career Psychologists face unique challenges in establishing careers in both research and practice in psychology and can often benefit from funds to further their professional advancement - whether that is seed money for a research project, money to cover the cost of a clinical workshop or licensure preparation fees, or money to establish a consultative service.

 Grants will be awarded in two distinct categories - "Research" and "Applied."
 Research grants should include proposals for funds up to $2500.
 Indirect costs are not allowed.
 Applied grants should include proposals that further the professional development of the individual - whether through books, conference attendance, workshop, licensure preparation, consulting fees, or any other reasonable professional activity up to $1250.
-Up to four (4) grants will be awarded this inaugural cycle for a total of $5000 in awarded funds.
+Up to five (5) grants will be awarded this cycle for a total of $7500 in awarded funds.

 - For applied applications, this should include information on how these funds will be utilized (e.g., licensure/board certification fees, conference/workshop attendance, books/journal subscriptions) and the relevance to military psychology and to the individual’s professional development.
 Projects that support the role of ethics in military psychology are a high priority area for this grant funding cycle.

 4. A statement on how this professional development will support the individual’s plan for engagement and participation within Division 19 (one page maximum)

 An outline of the previous awards made under the ECP Professional Development Grant can be found here.